Skip to content Carb-X

 How CARB-X works

 CARB-X fills a critical gap to help stem this crisis.
 Beginning with competitive funding calls to address unmet medical needs, CARB-X provides non-dilutive funding as well as scientific, regulatory and business support to product developers.
-CARB-X focuses both on the most serious drug-resistant bacteria identified by the World Health Organization and the US Centers for Disease Control and Prevention and on the syndromes with the highest degrees of mortality and morbidity.
+CARB-X focuses both on the most serious drug-resistant bacteria and on the syndromes with the highest degrees of mortality and morbidity, globally.
 Diagnostics are supported from feasibility through prototype development, while therapeutics and preventatives are supported from finding potential leads for new drugs through preclinical development and into a demonstration of safety in human clinical trials.

 Lean and efficient CARB-X